FLAC2D Modeling • Tutorials

 model factor-of-safety

 Hit the Execute button to run the model.
 This may take a couple of minutes.
-When it is finished, you will see that three new save states have been created:
+When it is finished, three new save states have been created:

 The first is the initial state, the second is just stable and the third is just failing.
 Double-click on “FOS-Unstable.sav” to restore this state.
 Double-click on the “Zones” plot in the Project Pane to show the plot again.

-You can see that there are now zones failing in shear (shear-n) and tension (tension-n).
-There is also sigificant displacement.
+There are now zones failing in shear (shear-n) and tension (tension-n).
+There is also significant displacement.
 To view the displacement contours, click on the “Zone State By Average” plot item and select Contour from the Color By attribute.

 The calculated factor of safety is displayed in the console, but it can also be added to the plot.
 Select the Build Plot tool button ( ) and choose Factor of Safety under Misc.

 The plot should now appear as shown.
-You can see in the legend that the calculated factor of safety is 1.152.
+The plot legend indicates that the calculated factor of safety is 1.152.

 At this point, save the project by selecting